 The flex circuit design is slowly becoming more relevant than their rigid counterparts.

-Flex circuit allows for a lot more freeform integration, which is useful when designing some of the more complicated circuits that are in high demand in today’s world of electronics.
+Flex circuit allows for a lot more freeform integration, which is useful when designing some of the more challenging courses in high demand in today's world of electronics.

 Designing a flex circuit can be very complicated, and this is what can turn some designers off.